-A Manhattan-sized Caribbean island sandwiched between the French overseas territories of Guadalupe and Martinique, Dominica is an alluring, pristine country that is both livable and secure.
-For foreigners seeking a closer relationship with the island, Dominica offers nationality to eligible applicants through its citizenship by investment program.
-In exchange for a monetary investment in the country, participants will receive a Dominica passport and all its attendant benefits- including low taxes, increased travel mobility and visa-free access to over 100 countries and territories around the world.
+Dominica is a Manhattan-sized Caribbean island sandwiched between the French overseas territories of Guadalupe and Martinique, Dominica is an alluring, pristine country that is both livable and secure.
+For foreigners seeking a closer relationship with the island, Dominica offers nationality to eligible applicants through its citizenship by Domnica citizenship investment program.
+In exchange for monetary investment in the country, participants will receive a Dominica passport and all its attendant benefits- including low taxes, increased travel mobility, and visa-free access to over 100 countries and territories around the world.
 While the Dominica CBI program does not require participants to live in the country, recipients of economic citizenship may choose to relocate to the island after exploring the unique economic and lifestyle advantages of residency.
 If you are already intrigued by the multiple economic and travel benefits of a second passport, read on to discover what else this unforgettable island has to offer!

 Volcanic and densely forested, Dominica is tropical and usually hot, with plentiful rainfall and temperatures that hover between 22(°C) and 29(°C) year-round.
 The climate is therefore perfect for 12 months of comfortable suntanning on the island’s many beaches, most of which are rocky with dramatic black sand.
 Dominica’s iconic tropical seascapes, cliffs, and jungles were the settings to some of the most famous scenes in Disney’s Pirates of the Caribbean film franchise.
 The island’s abundant nature and wildlife are conducive to swimming, diving, sailing, hiking, and other outdoor pursuits.
 Tourists and visitors alike enjoy visiting the country’s famous Boiling Lake (only Frying Pan Lake in New Zealand is larger), reachable by a challenging 8-mile hike.
 The springs are located on Mount Trois Natural Pitons Natural Park, a UNESCO world heritage site described as having the most significant biodiversity of all 24 islands comprising the Lesser Antilles.
 Encompassing 7,000 hectares of naturally occurring wonders, visitors to the park can explore its colorful forests, hidden waterfalls, and dramatic volcanos (Morne Trois Pitons is the country’s highest at 1,342m).